teddy4445/-feature_selection_explenability_stability/README.md

 - seaborn              0.11.1
 - imbalanced-learn     0.8.0
 - scipy                latest
+- ITMO_FS              latest

-These can be found in the **requirements.txt** and easly installed using the "pip install requirements.txt" command in your terminal.
+These can be found in the **requirements.txt** and easily installed using the "pip install requirements.txt" command in your terminal.